 Nashville, Tennessee, is full of so much good food.
 The southern classics like fried chicken, barbecue, and meat-and-three meals are done to perfection.
 At the same time, street tacos, Indian curries, and other international cuisines also gain rave reviews.
 Visitors are spoiled for choice when it comes to places to eat in Nashville, so it’s hard to know which restaurants are the best.
-These are some of our favorites we return to every chance we get.
+Whether you’re looking for a casual outing or a fun date night in town, these are some of our favorites we return to every chance we get.

 Husk has consistently been named one of the best restaurants in Nashville—and in the United States—since it opened in 2013.
 Set in a 19th-century mansion downtown, the food and service at Husk are on-point, but the mood is relaxed.